Interested in the CMS

 Can I connect my CMS site to an external database to populate page content dynamically?

 No, dynamically generated content using an external database is not possible to set up with a CMS site.
 All pages must be built and updated manually through the CMS with the exception of using third-party services to embed media.

 Another site has the same content as mine.
 What do I do?

-We suggest that you don’t copy content from other sites if it exists elsewhere.
-It confuses users and search engines, and is difficult to maintain consistency.
+We do not recommend sites copying content from other sites.
+It confuses website visitors and search engines, and is difficult to maintain consistency.
 If you are not the authoritative owner of the content, link to the appropriate source pages instead.
-If someone else has copied your content, reach out to the site owner, or email email@example.com to find out who the site owner is, and request the content be taken down and a link to your site be provided instead.
+If someone else has copied your content, reach out to the site owner, or email firstname.lastname@example.org to find out who the site owner is, and request the content be taken down and a link to your site be provided instead.